Nepenthes tenax

 Nepenthes tenax (/nᵻˈpɛnθiːz ˈtɛnæks/; from Latin: tenax "tenacious") is a lowland species of tropical pitcher plant native to northern Queensland, Australia.
 It is the third Nepenthes species recorded from the continent and its second endemic species.
 Nepenthes tenax is closely related to the three other Australian Nepenthes species: N. mirabilis, N. rowaniae and N. parvula.

 Nepenthes tenax grows to a height of around 100 cm with pitchers rarely exceeding 15 cm.
 The stem is usually self-supporting.
 In its natural habitat, it is sympatric with N. mirabilis and N. rowaniae.
 Simple and complex natural hybrids involving both of these species have been found.

+Taxonomy

+Nepenthes tenax was first described as a new species in 2006 by Charles Clarke and Rodney Kruger in the journal Austrobaileya.
+The holotype specimen was collected from the head of Cowal Creek near Cape York, Queensland.
+The specific epithet tenax comes from the Latin word meaning "tenacious", referring to the plant's ability to produce upright stems and pitchers that remain erect in open areas despite strong winds and without support from surrounding vegetation – a characteristic unique among pitcher plants.